Insurance basics

 Dental Insurance Allowed Amounts: A Primer

-Dental insurance can be a valuable resource for people seeking to manage the cost of dental care.
-However, understanding how insurance companies determine the amount they’ll allow for procedures can be a bit of a mystery!
-If you’ve ever wondered how dental insurance companies decide on reimbursement rates, this blog post explores the difference between contracted, UCR, fee schedule, and DMO plans.
+Dental insurance can be a valuable tool for managing the cost of care, but understanding how insurance companies determine reimbursement rates can be a bit of a mystery!
+If you’ve ever wondered how they decide what they’ll cover, this guide breaks down the different types of plans and how they calculate allowed amounts for procedures.

 Leave a Reply